Prince Harry and Meghan reveal never-before-seen photographs in new Netflix trailer

 Prince Harry and Meghan Markle will reveal the “other side of their high-profile love story” in the six-part series Harry & Meghan, which is expected to be released in 2023.

-In the trailer, which launched on Thursday (1 December), fans get a glimpse of a number of candid black-and-white photographs of the couple, including selfies and pictures they have taken of each other in private.
+In the trailer, which was launched on Thursday, fans get a glimpse of a number of candid black-and-white photographs of the couple, including selfies and pictures they have taken of each other in private.

 The first photograph in the trailer shows Harry serenading Meghan in a park with a guitar as she smiles at him, while the second shows them sitting in the back of a truck together.

-More pictures flash by, showing the couple smiling and acting goofy together, as well as them getting ready for events and dancing at a party.
+More pictures flash by, showing the couple smiling and acting goofily together, as well as them getting ready for events and dancing at a party.

 Others show Meghan while heavily pregnant, although it is unclear during which of her two pregnancies the snaps were taken.